 Surfing the internet is made easy with the TV’s full web browser.

 This set includes two remotes.
-The standard type IR (infrared) remote is nicely designed with an easy to use button layout.
+The standard type IR (infrared) remote is nicely designed with an easy-to-use button layout.
 It provides many direct access buttons for on-the-fly connectivity to sources such as Netflix and Sony’s own SEN apps, Social View – which loads the social networking app mentioned above, Discover for searching the web and TV content by category, and Football for activating the TV’s sports picture mode.
 The remote is not backlit.

 You also get a touchpad remote.
-With this remote, basic operation of the TV’s functions and settings can be made by sliding and pressing your finger across the touchpad.
+With this remote, the basic operation of the TV’s functions and settings can be made by sliding and pressing your finger across the touchpad.
 And thanks to this design, videos, photos, or even Internet content (like Netflix) can be accessed with just a swipe or flick of your finger.
 To use buttons that are not on the touchpad remote control, use the on-screen keypad instead.

 - 4 HDMI 2.0 inputs w/HDCP 2.2 copy protection / MHL compatible